dankamongmen/notcurses/INSTALL.md

 Install with `make install` following a successful build.
 This installs the C core library, the C headers, the C++ library, and the C++ headers (note that the C headers are C++-safe).
-It does not install the Python or Rust wrappers.
+It does not install the Python wrappers.
 To install the Python wrappers (after installing the core library), run:

 ```
 cd cffi